 - Do not take on any major commitments at outset.
 Instead, rent a car, rent a cheaper apartment until you are sure that you will be staying and are sure of your budget

-- Avoid cold-callers trying to sell you financial products, especially 20-25 year savings plans or claiming all property will make you a fortune.
+- Avoid all cold-callers trying to sell you financial products, especially 20-25 year savings plans or claiming all property will make you a fortune.
 It won’t.

 - Keep a budget of your expenditure so you get a real idea of where your income is going